parallelvirtualcluster/pvc/docs/manuals/api.md

 Return a JSON document containing information about all cluster networks.

-If `limit` is specified, return a JSON document listing cluster VMs with names matching `limit` as fuzzy regex.
+If `limit` is specified, return a JSON document containing information about cluster VMs with names matching `limit` as fuzzy regex.

 #### `/api/v1/network/<network>`
  * Methods: `GET`